-It’s hot.
-It’s humid.
-It’s summer.
-So what better way to cool down than to slurp some oysters?
-Luckily for you we have pulled some of the best oyster places in D.C. and created this handy guide for you.
+For all of you oyster lovers out there, Wednesday, August 5th is the day to celebrate.
+Eat as many oysters as you can because Wednesday is National Oyster Day!
+We want you to enjoy this day with the best oysters you can get and luckily for you, we have pulled some of the best oyster places in D.C. and created this handy guide for you.
+Want to know what restaurants will be having oyster specials?
+We’ll tell you.
 Want to know the happy hour deals?
 We got them.
 Want to try some interesting oyster dishes?
 Read on!
 Don’t like oysters?
 Then why are you on this guide?

 In no particular order-we recommend all of these: